HasithaBR/UWU_Bot/README.md

 =======
 _______________________________________

-This is UWU_Bot which is made for 3D mapping in outdoor purposes but it is capable for indoor also.
+This is UWU_Bot which is made for 3D mapping in outdoor(Extreme Environments) purposes but it is capable for indoor also.
 The documentation is placed at http://wiki.ros.org/UWU_Bot

 The total package assembled for easy testings. ccny_rgbd, openni, rosserial packages used for mapping, kinect data, arduino connection respectively.
 The file names changed for easy understanding.
 The people who build pervious packages mentioned above have their rights.